Automatic continuity of pure mapping class groups: Proof of Main Results

 Although Domat's work focused on surfaces with compact boundary, the conditions in Lemma \ref{domat} hold for some surfaces with noncompact boundary, and the proof goes through without adaptation.
 For surfaces with only compact boundary components, Domat showed the first condition holds when the interior of $S$ has at least two ends and at least one end accumulated by genus and the second condition holds when the interior has infinitely many ends.
 In the case of the Loch Ness monster, there are no finite-type nondisplaceable subsurfaces, so this case had to be handled separately.
 Domat and the author showed in the appendix of Domat's paper that $\MCG(S)$ does not have automatic continuity when $S$ is a Loch Ness monster.

 \begin{proof} [Proof of Theorem {\hyperref[thmb]{B}}] Recall the reverse direction was shown in Proposition \ref{reverse_b}.
 When $S$ either has infinitely many interior planar ends, infinitely many compact boundary components, infinitely many boundary chains, or at least one interior end accumulated by genus we will show one of the conditions of Lemma $\ref{domat}$ is satisfied so that $\PMCGcc{S}$ does not have automatic continuity.
-We are then done by Lemma \ref{finitechain} after possibly filling in the finite number of interior planar ends and capping the finite number of compact boundary components.
+After possibly filling in the finite number of punctures and capping the finite number of compact boundary components, we apply Lemma \ref{finitechain} to conclude $S$ is a connected sum of finitely many disks with handles.
+The original $S$ can then be obtained by connect summing with a finite-type surface with punctures and boundary components.

 \p{Case 1: infinitely many interior planar ends} When $S$ has infinitely many planar interior ends, there is a closed neighborhood $U$ of one of these ends such that each component of $\partial U$ is compact, and $U$ has infinitely many planar ends.
 Now this case reduces to the cases originally considered by Domat, and the second condition of Lemma \ref{domat} holds.